ricardobeat/telepong/README.md

 Telepong
 ========

-This is <strike>supposed to be</strike> pong, played 1v1 over a local network.
+This is an implementation of pong, played 1v1 over a local network.